 Many adults, especially men, look to their parents to determine what their hair might look like as they age.
 Is baldness genetic?
 Maybe.
 When there’s a hereditary baldness factor in your family, it’s called pattern-baldness.
 And for men, this usually starts as a receding hairline in your twenties or thirties.
 An estimated 80% of men and 50% of women will experience pattern-baldness by 80 years old.

-While we praise the sun for its ability to boost mood and vitamin D levels, too much sun can be harmful to your hair.
+While we praise the sun for its ability to boost mood and vitamin D levels, too much sun can be harmful to your hair and can make your hair unhealthy.
 UV exposure is the most frequent cause of structural and colour damage to your hair.
-Interestingly, some hair care products have built-in UV filters or act as sunscreen to help prevent sun damage.
+Interestingly, some hair care products have built-in UV filters or act as sunscreen to help prevent sun damage and unhealthy hair.

 Hair upkeep can become an expensive habit, especially if you require a lot of trips to the salon to maintain colour or use high-heat tools and chemical products regularly.
 These things can also take a toll on the physical health of your hair.
 But everyday habits, like how you wash your hair, can also be a factor.
 To minimize hair damage, experts say not to use conditioner after every single shampoo.
 Withstand the urge to rub shampoo into the lengths of your hair; don’t brush your hair when it’s wet; let your hair air dry as often as possible, and wear your hair loosely instead of firmly tied up.
 And if you frequent the salon, try to go at least 8-10 weeks between touch-up appointments for colouring and hair treatments.

-Chemical treatments, like perms and styling, are highly effective but can also be damaging over time.
+Chemical treatments, like perms and styling, are highly effective but can also be damaging over time and can result in unhealthy hair.
 Many of these treatments use very high heat, which can cause breakage of your hair follicles.
 And many of the chemicals used in conventional hair treatments have potentially dangerous health consequences.

 For “cleaner” beauty products, look for ones that don’t contain the following: